SekerDAO/Usul/README.md

 ## Strategies

-These are logic contracts registered with the Seele proposal module that allow DAOs to choose, change, combine the voting strategies they wish to use.
+These are logic contracts registered with the Usul proposal module that allow DAOs to choose, change, combine the voting strategies they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.
 This includes non-token based voting using the membership voting contracts in conjunction with a system like PoH or BrightID.

 Strategies are built with abstract base contracts to provide composability in creation of new strategies.